 The Buy on Google commission fees range from 2-20%, averaging 12%, but this is a huge departure from Google Shopping because Google is effectively mitigating a lot of the risk.

 A click on the Product Listing Ad (PLA) will take you to Google Express, where a buyer can purchase the product.

 Kohl’s does not pay for clicks, they only pay commission when a user purchases.

-Google’s algorithm chooses whether to surface a PLA for Shopping actions or Google Shopping.
+Google’s algorithm chooses whether to surface a PLA for Buy on Google or Google Shopping.

 Find out why over 30% of the top 1,000 Internet Retailers choose Feedonomics.